-Staten Island: Snapshot of natural gas leaks
+Staten Island: Snapshot of natural gas leaks under city streets

-Unfortunately, the device you're using can't show this interactive map.
-Would you like us to email you a link to view later?
+Unfortunately, the device you're using can't show this complex interactive map.
+Please visit again on a tablet or computer.

-- How many leaks: Our readings indicated an average of about one leak for every mile we drove.
+Our readings indicated an average of about one leak for every mile we drove.

 - Age of pipes: More than half of the pipes are more than 50 years old, which is common in older Northeastern cities.